ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/README.md

 ### Connect and deploy an App using the command line:

+Please watch the video to follow the tutorial:

 [![IMAGE ALT TEXT](https://raw.githubusercontent.com/ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/main/Images/47.jpg)](https://www.youtube.com/watch?time_continue=20&v=Ty_ZR_E6Ukg&feature=emb_logo)

 To connect to the created VM, I did the following (note that Windows users should use PowerShell or Bash):